lokopobit/rtve_podcasts/README.md

 For those willing to download some radio shows but don't want to bother the web server I created scrape_podcasts.py, a script that just downloads one sound file.

 ## How to Use
-> 1. Install the requiered packages: scrapy (only support python 2), pandas and scrapy-fake-useragent.
+> 1. Install the requiered packages: scrapy, pandas and scrapy-fake-useragent.
 > 2. Set up the path where the files will be saved.
 To do that paste the absolute path of the folder in the variable FILES\_STORE of the settings.py file (rtve\_podcasts/podcasts/podcasts).
 > 3. Paste the podcasts urls inside the self.urls list in the mp3_spider.py script (rtve\_podcasts/podcasts/podcasts/spiders).
 There is an example provided; the url of the radio show "cuando los elefantes sueñan con la musica".
 > 4. Open a terminal in the folder rtve\_podcasts/podcasts/podcasts and execute scrapy crawl mp3files.